HITS-AIN/GPCC.jl/README.md

 add GPCC
 ```

-The package exposes three functions of interest to the user: `gpcc`, `simulatedata` and `getprobabilities`.
+The package exposes the following functions of interest to the user:
+- `gpcc`
+- `simulatetwolightcurves` and `simulatethreelightcurves`,
+- `getprobabilities`
+- `uniformpriordelay`.
 These functions can be queried in help mode in the Julia REPL.

 If installing `GPCC.jl` in an existing Julia environment, there is a chance one may run into dependency problems that prevent installation.
 In this case, it is advisable to work in a new environment.
 That is